Talent Whisperers – Evoking Human Transformation

 - Be a good coach.

 - Interest in direct reports, success and well-being.

 - Don’t be a sissy: Be productive and results-oriented.

 - Be a good communicator and listen to your team.

 - Have a clear vision and strategy for the team.

 - Have key technical skills so you can advise the team.

 There are many factors contributing to building success.
 Sometimes, it involves finding a disruptive offering as described in Innovator’s Dilemma.
-Success benefits from understanding how to iterate to solutions, and discovering what customers want and build to that end have been explored in such books as The Lean Startup.
-Learnings of those insights will also be shared here, but the primary focus is on developing talent and leaders of talent.
+Success requires iterating to solutions. and discovering what customers want as explored in the The Lean Startup.
+The primary focus here is on developing talent and leaders of talent.

 - Most of the Talent Whisperer’s content exists in a series of blog posts.

 - To learn more about CD, check out the About page.